 PLH's business ethics and code of conduct is grounded in around 30 years of professional industry experience and the commitment of the leadership team to follow responsible business practices in an ever changing global marketplace.
-In the summer of 2009 PLH decided to adopt the UN Global Compact initiative as part of maintaining and developing our social and environmental responsibility.
+Since 2009 PLH has been a member of the UN Global Compact initiative as part of maintaining and developing our social and environmental responsibility.